bbonsign/.dotfiles/README.md

 installed.

 When setting up a Mac for the first time, run `macos.sh` to set common settings.
+In System preferences -> Sound, change Alert Volume slider to 0 to stop terminal bell.

 ### Homebrew
 Install `brew` with